 Focus on what’s important!
 Family time, snuggles on the couch with hot chocolate, sharing and laughing while you bake together.
 That is what matters.
 Nothing can even come close by comparison.

 12. Have Some Fun!

 This is what the holiday season is all about!
 Think about what makes you and your family happy during the holidays, and carve out that time.
 Be intentional.

 Be silly, smile, laugh, and most importantly… have fun!

 Don’t let the holidays turn into a time of year you dread.
 Instead, take these simple steps to reduce the stress and get ready for some holiday cheer!

 Getting sick can also ruin the holidays.
 That’s why my family takes a daily dose of elderberry syrup.
-With elderberry syrup, you’re boosting your immune system and keeping you and your family happy and healthy this season.
+With organic elderberry syrup, you’re boosting your immune system and keeping you and your family happy and healthy this season.
 Get it HERE!